I specialise in teaching dyslexic and dyscalculic pupils who are finding it difficult to progress in a class situation.

 I have Approved Teacher Status with the British Dyslexia Association, (first obtained 2005, renewed by submission of a Continuing Development Portfolio 2018).

-I am currently halfway through P.G.C.Ed in Dyscalculia and Maths Learning Difficulties at Edge Hill University.
+I have just successfully completed a P.G.C.Ed in Dyscalculia and Maths Learning Difficulties at Edge Hill University.

 Master of Education, University of Leeds (1995).